Mungert69/NetworkMonitorML/README.md

 - Logging levels can be tuned via `Logging.LogLevel` (TimesFM + RabbitTransport loggers).

 ### How the data flows
-1. **Retrieve window** – `MonitorMLService` asks `IMonitorMLDataRepo` for the latest `PreTrain + PredictWindow` samples of `LocalPingInfo`.
-The repo pulls the current dataset and, if needed, stitches in data from the previous dataset to keep the series contiguous.
+1. **Retrieve window** – `MonitorMLService` asks `MonitorMLDataRepo` for the latest `PreTrain + PredictWindow` samples of `LocalPingInfo`.
+The repo pulls the current dataset and, if needed, stitches in data from the previous dataset to keep the series contiguous and of a given number of sample points.
 2. **Warm-up** – The first `PreTrain` points seed the detector’s robust statistics (baseline median/MAD, rolling sigma, martingale seed).
 They are not scored.
 3. **Build prefixes** – For every subsequent point we build a prefix `[0..i]` of round-trip